BlockIo/block_io-nodejs/README.md

 block_io.get_my_addresses(console.log);

-// print the response of a withdrawal request
+// print the response of a withdrawal request block_io.withdraw(
-// 'SECRET_PIN' is only required if you did not specify it at
-// class initialization time.
-block_io.withdraw(
   {
     pin: 'SECRET_PIN',
     from_labels: 'label1,label2',
     to_label: 'label3',
     amount: '50.0'
   }, console.log);
 ```

 For more information, see [Node.js API Docs](https://block.io/api/nodejs).
 This client provides a mapping for all methods listed on the Block.io API
 site.

 ## Contributing